Ruyi-Zha/endosurf/README.md

 ## Setup

-We recommond using Miniconda to set up the environment.
+We recommend using Miniconda to set up the environment.

 ```sh
 # Create conda environment